 Opening and closing fees could include up to 50 separate services that are provided by the cemetery.
 Many times, this fee will include administration costs, and permanent record keeping, opening and closing the grave, placing and removing lowering devices, setting up and removal of fake grass.
 These fees can also include leveling of the grave, re-grading, sodding, and continuing care of the grave and the cemetery.

 Could we dig the grave to avoid the fees for opening and closing the grave?

-The opening and closing of the grave, many times is one part of the opening and closing fee.
-The main reason that the public is not normally allowed to open and close a grave themselves is that safety issues of using the machinery and being around it when in use.
-This is why opening and closing of graves is only done by cemetery personnel.
+The opening and closing of the grave is one part of the opening and closing fee.
+Due to safety concerns, the public generally do not open and close graves, it is the responsibility of cemetery personnel.

 Why is it important to have somewhere to visit?

-The desire to be remembered and remembering those that have touched our lives is a part of human natural.
+The desire to be remembered and remembering those that have touched our lives is a part of human nature.
 Cemeteries are just one way that people remember and memorialize their loved ones.
-Throughout human history, there are many examples of how people have memorialized the dead.
-These ways of memorializing the dead show the key component of the culture and the time period.
+Throughout human history, there are many examples of rituals to memorialize the dead, such rituals may be cultural and also mark differing time periods.

-Psychologists have found that remembrance practices, including funeral services and visiting the grave,are an important part of the emotional healing because it provides closure and allows for the healing process to start earlier.
+Psychologists have found that remembrance practices, including funeral services and visiting the grave, are an important part of emotional healing because it provides closure and allows the healing process to begin earlier.
 A permanent resting spot for the deceased is a dignified treatment of your loved one’s remains.

 What happens if a cemetery runs out of land?